jsevern94/Chatmosphere/README.md

 > This update enhances the usability of the application by employing a survey and matching algorithm .

 - [ ] Enables users to match with another individual based on the their tapered survey questions .
-- [ ] Release of a matching algorithm .
+- [ ] Addition of a matching algorithm .

 ## Install